chinapedia/wikipedia.abstract.en/Page/Satyr.md

 Twentieth and twenty-first centuries

-Febo_Mari_1917.jpg's 1917 silent film _Il Fauno_, about a statue of a faun that comes to life and falls in love with a female model]]
+'s 1917 silent film _Il Fauno_, about a statue of a faun that comes to life and falls in love with a female model]]

 In 1908, the French painter Henri Matisse produced his own _Nymph and Satyr_ painting in which the animal nature of the satyr is drastically minimized.
 The satyr is given human legs, but is exceptionally hairy.
 The seduction element is removed altogether; the satyr simply extends his arms towards the nymph, who lies on the ground, defeated.
 Penny Florence writes that the "generic scene displays little sensuality" and that the main factor distinguishing it is its tone, because "It does not seem convincing as a rape, despite the nymph's reluctance."
 In 1912, Vaslav Nijinsky choreographed Debussy's symphonic poem _Prelude to the Afternoon of a Faun_ as a ballet and danced in it as the lead role of the faun.
 The choreography of the ballet and Nijinsky's performance were both highly erotic and sexually charged, causing widespread scandal among upper-class Parisians.
 In the 1980 biographical film _Nijinsky_, directed by Herbert Ross, Nijinsky, who is played by George de la Peña, is portrayed as actually masturbating on stage in front of the entire live audience during the climax of the dance.